-This bill amends New Jersey law to include "electronic sports events" as a new category eligible for sports wagering, defining these events as competitions involving video games, whether conducted physically or online.
-It clarifies that wagering on electronic sports will not be classified as an authorized game under existing gambling definitions.
-The legislation outlines the operational conditions for casinos and racetracks, including the establishment of sports wagering lounges and the ability to offer online sports pools through licensed operators.
-It also introduces regulations for the operation of sports pools, such as setting odds, enforcing age restrictions for bettors, and prohibiting certain individuals from wagering on events governed by their respective sports bodies.
+This bill amends New Jersey law to include "electronic sports events" as a new category eligible for sports wagering, defining these events as competitions involving video games, whether conducted in physical locations or online.
+It clarifies that electronic sports events will not be classified as authorized games under existing gambling definitions.
+The legislation outlines the conditions under which casinos and racetracks can operate sports pools, including the establishment of sports wagering lounges and the ability to conduct online wagering through licensed operators.
+It also introduces regulations for the operation of sports pools, such as age restrictions for bettors, prohibitions on certain individuals from placing wagers, and the requirement for third-party certification of integrity for electronic sports events.

 Statutes affected: Introduced: 5:12A-10, 5:12A-11